Juan Mata: International career

-On 9 September 2009, Mata scored his first goal for the senior team, as the 3–0 win against Estonia secured a place in the World Cup in South Africa.
-He followed this up with the winner against Armenia on 10 October, scoring a penalty to steal a 2–1 win.
-Picked for the final stages, he appeared once for the eventual champions, replacing Fernando Torres for the final 20 minutes of the 2–0 group stage win against Honduras.
+On 9 September 2009, Mata scored his first goal for the senior team in a 3–0 win against Estonia that guaranteed Spain's qualification for the 2010 FIFA World Cup in South Africa.
+He followed this up with the winner against Armenia on 10 October, scoring a penalty kick in a 2–1 win.
+Mata was selected in Spain's 23-man squad for the World Cup finals and appeared once for the eventual champions, replacing Fernando Torres for the final 20 minutes of the 2–0 group stage win against Honduras.

-In 2011, the following summer, he returned to the under-21 side as a senior squad member and helped Spain win the 2011 UEFA European Under-21 Championship in Denmark.
-Mata himself was included in UEFA's Team of the Tournament and named as the tournament's Golden Player.
+The following summer, Mata was a member of Spain's 2011 UEFA European Under-21 Championship winning team.
+He was included in UEFA's Team of the Tournament and named as the tournament's Golden Player.

 Mata returned to the senior squad for UEFA Euro 2012 and, after coming on as a substitute, scored Spain's fourth goal in the final as Spain defeated Italy 4–0 to retain their title as champions of Europe.

 Mata was included in Spain's squad for the 2012 Olympic football tournament as one of their three designated overage players.
 Spain, however, failed to score in any of their opening three matches and were eliminated at the group stage.

+In June 2013, he was named in Spain's squad for the 2013 FIFA Confederations Cup where he played in four of the team's five matches, scoring in the 10–0 group stage win over Tahiti.
+He played 52 minutes of the final before being substituted for Jesús Navas as Spain lost 3–0 to Brazil at the Estadio do Maracanã.

+Mata was included in the Spanish squad for the 2014 FIFA World Cup, playing 36 minutes in the final group match against Australia where he scored the team's final goal of a 3–0 win.

 Style of play

-In addition to his favoured playmaking role through the centre of the pitch behind the forwards, Mata is also comfortable playing on either wing; he has also been used as a second striker on occasion.
+In addition to his favoured playmaking role as an attacking midfielder behind the strikers, Mata is also comfortable playing on either wing; he has also been used as a second striker on occasion.
 He makes up for a lack of pace with his control, technique, passing, creativity, and vision, which allows him to link-up with teammates and register many assists, in addition to scoring goals.
 A diminutive player, standing at 5 ft 7 in, he lacks significant physical strength, heading ability, or aerial prowess, but is quick, agile, and nimble in his movements.
 Predominantly left footed, he is also a well-known free kick specialist.
 However, he has drawn criticism at times in the media over his limited defensive skills and work-rate.